Dream Symbols Dictionary

 The snake is a complex symbol: transformation, wisdom, sexuality, or danger.
 Its meaning depends greatly on your personal relationship with snakes.

 Ask yourself: Is there a transformation underway?
-What does the snake personally represent to me?

 Spider